JAAdrian/MatlabProgressBar/README.md

 Detailed information and examples about all features of `ProgressBar` are stated in the demo scripts in the `./demos/` directory.

 Nevertheless, the basic work flow is to instantiate a `ProgressBar` object and use either the `step()` method to update the progress state (MATLAB <= R2015b) or use the instantiated object directly as seen below.
+Refer to the method's help for information about input parameters.
+The shown call is the *default* call and sufficient.
+If you want to pass information about the step size, the iteration's success or if a new bar should be printed immediately (e.g. when iterations take long time) you can pass these information instead of empty matrices.

 All settings are done using *name-value* pairs in the constructor.
 It is **strongly encouraged** to call the object's `release()` method after the loop is finished to clean up the internal state and avoid possibly unrobust behavior of following progress bars.

-**Usage**
+*Usage*
 `obj = ProgressBar(totalIterations, varargin)`

 A simple but quite common example looks like this: